Start & Finish

-Start: The race starts at 8:00 (NEW TIME) on Fanny Hill at the end of the Snowmass Village Mall.
+Start: The race starts at 8:00 on Fanny Hill at the end of the Snowmass Village Mall.
 In an effort to reduce congestion on the race course, there will be 7 wave starts.
 Wave placement will be based on historical and estimated finish times.
 Waves will be posted prior to packet pick-up the week before the race.
 You can determine which wave you are in when you pick up your bib or by checking back on this website.
 If you do not provide a time, you will be placed in wave 7.
 The waves will start 5 minutes apart: Wave 1 @ 8:00, Wave 2 @ 8:05, Wave 3 @ 8:10, Wave 4 @ 8:15, Wave 5 @ 8:20, Wave 6 @ 8:25, Wave 7 @ 8:30.
 For directions to the start, please see the “TRAVEL” section.

 Finish: The finish line for the course is at Koch Park in Aspen.

 This is a running race (not walking).
-There will be cut-off times at the aid stations – all the cut-off times are still to be determined.
-There will be a cutoff of 1 hr 10min at the 4 mile mark (where the Government Trail leaves the Elk Camp Ski Area Rd).
+There will be cut-off times.
+The first cutoff time is 1 hr 10min at the 4 mile mark/1st aid station (where the Government Trail leaves the Elk Camp Ski Area Rd).
 The second cutoff time will be at 3 hrs 10 min at the paved Tiehack Road where the trail leaves the Buttermilk Ski Area – just after mile 11.
 If you cannot achieve these times, you will be asked to exit the race course and medical personnel and sweeps will pass by you.